oroinc/documentation/user/back-office/taxes/customer-tax-codes/index.rst

 .. hint:: This section is part of the :ref:`Tax Management <concept-guide--taxes>` concept guide that provides a general understanding of the tax configuration and management in OroCommerce.

-Customer Tax Code is a label that is assigned to a customer and indicates the tax obligations and exemptions a customer has.
-The customer tax obligations are taken into account when a customer (user) submits an order.
+A customer tax code is a label assigned to a customer and indicates the tax obligations and exemptions a customer has.
+The customer tax obligations are considered when a customer (user) submits an order.

-The sections below provide guidance on managing customer tax codes, using them to label customers and bind customers to a dedicated tax rules.
+The sections below explain how to manage customer tax codes, using them to label customers and bind customers to dedicated tax rules.

 Create a Customer Tax Code
 --------------------------